Geometric Quantum Thermodynamics: Acknowledgments

 \section{Acknowledgments}

-F.A. thanks Marina Radulaski, Davide Pastorello, and Davide Girolami for discussions on the geometric formalism of quantum mechanics.
+F.A. thanks Anthony Ciavarella, Marina Radulaski, Davide Pastorello, and Davide Girolami for discussions on the geometric formalism of quantum mechanics.
 F.A. and J.P.C. thank David Gier, Dhruva Karkada, Samuel Loomis, and Ariadna Venegas-Li for helpful discussions and the Telluride Science Research Center for its hospitality during visits.
-This material is based upon work supported by, or in part by, a Templeton World Charity Foundation Power of Information Fellowship, FQXi Grant FQXi-RFP-IPW-1902, and U.S. Army Research Laboratory and the U. S. Army Research Office under contracts W911NF-13-1-0390 and W911NF-18-1-0028.
+This material is based upon work supported by, or in part by, Templeton World Charity Foundation, Inc. grant TWCF0336, FQXi Grant FQXi-RFP-IPW-1902, and U.S. Army Research Laboratory and the U. S. Army Research Office under contracts W911NF-18-1-0028 and W911NF-21-1-0048.